syncfusion-content/uwp-docs/uwp/Combobox/Getting-Started.md

 {% endhighlight %}

-This populates the SfComboBox as illustrated in the following screenshot.
+This populates the UWP ComboBox as illustrated in the following screenshot.

 ![Showing product name of the UWP sfcombobox](Populating-Items_images/Populating-Items_img2.png)